Lee3007/Lee3007/README.md

 - 🔨 I’m currently working on [my personal website.][website]
 - 🌱 I’m currently learning React.
-- 🔭 I’m looking forword to studying Ruby and Rails.
+- 🔭 I’m looking forward to studying Ruby and Rails.
-- 🤔 I’m looking for an internship or work as junior.
+- 🤔 I’m looking for an internship or job as a junior dev.
-- 📫 How to reach me: [felipe.lee30@gmail.com][mail] or [Linkedin][linkedin]
+- 📫 How to reach me: [felipe.lee30@gmail.com][mail] or [Linkedin][linkedin].
-- 😄 Pronouns: He/Him
+- 😄 Pronouns: He/Him.
-- 💭 Fun fact: My dream is to live in Canada
+- 💭 Fun fact: My dream is to live in Canada.
 - 🐍 I recently developed a [Snake][snake] game, go check it out!
 </div><br><br>